Post Summary: The perfect 7 Day Croatia Itinerary including where to stay and what to do in each place.

 Where to stay in Plitvice

 Most accommodations near Plitvice Lakes National Park will be simple in what they offer.
 Since we were only spending one night and arriving in the evening, we chose the most budget accommodations through Airbnb.
-We stayed here, and it was perfect for what we needed…a comfortable bed.
+The place we stayed at is no longer available, but you can click here to see more Airbnb accommodations near Plitvice Lakes National Park.

 If you want more amenities than an Airbnb can offer, you can always stay in one of the three hotels located within the park: They will be more expensive but are good options if you don’t have a rental car or if you want to be as close as possible to the park.